alexej-schelle/Idr-Web-Spiders/README.md

 <p>

-For natural persons, IDR for Web Crwalers developed by krealix.de is free.
+For natural persons, IDR for Web Crawlers developed by krealix.de is free.
 For enterprises, a small amount of 99.00 Euro per year is charged.

 Copyright 2021,
 KREALIX.DE.